batect/batect/rfcs/2020-02-telemetry/proposal.md

+### On all runs with telemetry enabled

+batect would collect the information described above and write it to disk at `~/.batect/telemetry` for upload in the background of subsequent runs (see below).

 ### On subsequent runs with telemetry enabled

 In the background upon startup, batect would check for cached information from previous runs written to `~/.batect/telemetry`.
 If any is present, it will upload each run (one at a time) and delete each run after a successful upload.
 If a run fails to upload and is less than 30 days old, it is left on disk to be retried as part of a subsequent run.
 If a run fails to upload and is more than 30 days old, it is deleted.